Corporate Governance

 A close relative of any person (excluding non-material personnel) who falls under any of the following:

-Please see Reference 6 of the "SMFG Corporate Governance Guideline" for more information.
+See Reference 6 in "SMFG Corporate Governance Guideline" for details.

 Internal Committees